zkmkarlsruhe/lidar/lidartool/doc/observers/README.md

 Then open the URL [http://localhost:8080/websocketClientExample.html](http://localhost:8080/websocketClientExample.html) in a web browser.
 Press *Reload* if you restart the lidar tool.

-If you want to explore behavior with regions, define a region *Region1* and start tracking with:
+If you want to explore behaviour with regions, define a region *Region1* and start tracking with:

 ```
 +track +observer @type=websocket :frame,frame_id,objects,type,enter,move,leave,regions,region,x,y,z,size,id,lifespan,count @{name=WS,port=5000,regions='Region1'}